 In 2009, he created an online database of social media policies and regularly publishes analyses of the capabilities required for effective governance of social media.
 Domains that he covers include: strategy and planning, policy and compliance, measurement and analytics, technical solution architecture and technology product development.
 His studies of social media have been referenced by corporations, governments, industry analysts and non-profits around the world.

-In the past, Chris built a social business consulting practice at the social media agency, Converseon, where he served clients including IBM, Ford and Walmart.
+In the past, Chris built the social business consulting practice globally at Accenture, and he built a social business consulting practice at the social media agency, Converseon, where he served clients including IBM, Ford and Walmart.
 In 2011, he co-authored The Social Media Management Handbook at Accenture, where he led business transformation programs at Fortune 500 clients including Boeing and Microsoft.
 In 2012, Chris was named by iMedia as one of 25 Leaders and Innovators in Digital Marketing.

 He also led business development and marketing at two online start-ups, one of which was acquired by Glam Media.